-Today we were able to get some solid sailing in, and in the right direction too!
-We sported 4 sails and cruised at around 9 knots for a good part of the day.
-Our afternoon was taken up by our last PEN (Sailing class) examination, concerning VHF radio procedures.
-Hopefully everyone has passed and now is certified IYT crew!
+Today we were able to get some solid sailing in and in the right direction too!
+We sported four sails and cruised at around 9 knots for a good part of the day.
+Our afternoon was taken up by our last PEN (Sailing class) examination concerning VHF radio procedures.
+Hopefully, everyone has passed, and now is a certified IYT crew!
 Showers on deck are back to normal thanks to Captain Ben and First Mate Ian Wiggin’s clutch water-maker whispering.
 Note – I ran out of body wash in Nuku Hiva and was forced to by a bar of French soap.
-I’ve never really been a bar of soap kind of guy, but this stuff smells pretty good and hey, people change.
+I’ve never really been a bar of soap kind of guy, but this stuff smells pretty good, and hey, people change.
 Showers were followed by a nice lazy afternoon, which the crew took advantage of by taking naps, reading, studying, and various shenanigans.
 The cooks cranked up the heat in the salon while they prepared us beef roast for dinner, and the sun crashed into the horizon in a classic, beautiful open-ocean sunset.

 I’m definitely going to miss the odd lifestyle that we adopt while on passage, and will enjoy intrinsically waking up at 0400 every two days for weeks to come.